How to keep customers front and center when scaling your business

 Netflix paved the way for this line of thinking when it released its massively influential Culture Deck in 2008.
 The presentation laid out its core philosophy and values, what it expected from employees and what kind of freedom it was willing to give them in exchange.
 One of its chief architects, Netflix’s former talent chief Patty McCord, said the company refreshes the document every year to make sure it’s still relevant to the company and to the talent pool.
 That document has inspired countless tech firms to adopt similar HR principles.

 “This approach makes sense in the very early stages of your company, but to evolve and grow you’ll need to gradually populate it with a very diverse set of people — and not just diversity of ethnicity and gender, but also of background and belief system.
-Your clients and customers are also diverse in this way,” writes Concannon.
+Your clients and customers are also diverse in this way,” according to Concannon.

 Scaling the customer experience in tandem with product is essential to growing a valuable company, especially in the highly competitive tech world.
 After all, your customers are the reason for your success — make sure you keep them front and center when growing your business.